xenharmonic-devs/sonic-weave/BUILTIN.md

 `scale`

 ### gs
-Generate a constant structure generator sequence.
-Zero ordinal corresponds to the (trivial) stack of all generators while positive ordinals denote scales with constant structure ordered by increasing size.
+Stack a periodic array of generators up to the given size which must be a multiple of the number of periods.
 #### Parameters:

-`generators`, `ordinal`, `period`, `numPeriods`, `maxSize`
+`generators`, `size`, `period`, `numPeriods`

 ### harmonicsOf
 Obtain a copy of the current/given scale quantized to harmonics of the given fundamental.